jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/index.rst

 preview
 *********************************************************************************

 I set up an environment for every Python_ project, this way I keep all the things that belong to the project in the same place.
-I can do this manually, which means I have to do the same exact steps for every project or I could do it automatically where I give the computer a command and it does all those steps for me.
+I can do this manually, which means I have to do the same exact steps for every project or I could do it automatically where I give the computer a command it does all those steps for me.

 Some things I think about when I want to start a project